MIG Welding Sheet Metal

 Some bodymen prefer to pause after each short weld bead, then hammer the weld (if you can get a dolly behind the patch).
 This helps "relax" the panel back to its natural shape.

-NOTE: The above procedure is to done with a body hammer and dolly.
+This procedure is usually done with a body hammer and dolly.

 Problems With Welding Sheet Metal

-Once the welding is done, grind the welds down in preparation for final finishing and primer.
-A 36-grit disc on an air grinder will easily level the high spots, or you can use an angle grinder with a flap disc.
+Once the welding is done, grind the welds down in preparation for final finishing.
+A 36-grit disc on an air sander will easily level the high spots, or you can use an electric angle grinder with a flap disc.

 grinding MIG weld with angle grinder